Kent Kennan: Biography

 On December 30, 2003, Kent Kennan: Chamber Music was released by Pierian on CD (0017).
-Featuring Felicity Coltman on piano, with the Austin Chamber Music Center, the album includes "Sonata for Violin and Piano," composed 1937, "Night Soliloquy," composed 1936, "Scherzo, Aria and Fugato for Oboe and Piano," composed 1949, "Threnody for Violin and Piano," composed 1992, and "Quintet for Piano and Strings," composed 1935.
-These last two tracks, "Threnody" and "Quintet" were performed in the presence of the composer.
-Austin Chamber Music ensemble performers included Richard Kilmer, violin, Megan Meisenbach, flute, Kathleen Turner, oboe, Adrianna Hulscher, violin, Jennifer Bourianoff, violin, Ames Asbell, viola, and Margaret Coltman-Smith, cello.
+Featuring Felicity Coltman on piano, with the Austin Chamber Music Center, the album includes "Sonata for Violin and Piano" from 1937, "Night Soliloquy" from 1936, "Scherzo, Aria and Fugato for Oboe and Piano" from 1949, "Threnody for Violin and Piano" from 1992, and "Quintet for Piano and Strings" from 1935.
+The "Threnody" and "Quintet" were performed in the presence of the composer.
+Austin Chamber Music ensemble performers included Richard Kilmer, violin; Megan Meisenbach, flute; Kathleen Turner, oboe; Adrianna Hulscher, violin; Jennifer Bourianoff, violin; Ames Asbell, viola; and Margaret Coltman-Smith, cello.